SonjaJanssen/Project_Exploratory-Data-Analysis--Week-1--Project-1--JHU-/README.md

 - Add the PNG file and R code file to the top-level folder of your git repository (no need for separate sub-folders)

-When you are finished with the assignment, push your git repository to GitHub so that the GitHub version of your repository is up to date.
-There should be four PNG files and four R code files, a total of eight files in the top-level folder of the repo.
+The assignment was pushed to my git repository to GitHub.
+There are four PNG files and four R code files, a total of eight files in the top-level folder of the repo.

-# The four plots that you will need to construct are shown below:
+# The four plots to create:

 Plot 1
 ![image](https://user-images.githubusercontent.com/123073089/231570255-2f88b4ab-29a3-42c8-9292-e49311578029.png)